-This was the view from the other side of the office where the second company worked.
+This was the view from the other side of the office where the other company worked.

 Two great big storage cupboards at one end of the office were holding lots of supplies that were used in the company's previous business but were no longer needed.
-Everything needed to be sorted through, decluttered and labelled!
+Everything in here needed to be sorted, decluttered and labelled!

-This empty storage unit that was used in the previous business was sitting in the middle of the office.
-It needed to be moved into the storage room and could be used to store items that didn't need to be accessed regularly.
+The empty storage unit pictured below was used in the previous business, and was now sitting in the middle of the office.
+It needed to be moved into the storage room in order to store items that didn't need to be accessed regularly.

 We decided to tackle the entire organising process in 2 stages, as it was such a big project!
 The first stage involved:

 - attaching the cupboard doors to the storage unit

 - categorising the stationery and filling the drawers

 A few helping hands during the first stage helped with the massive job of going through every tub, every cupboard and every piece of paper to see what needed to be kept and what could be thrown out.
 It was an enormous decluttering process, so I'm definitely glad we split this session into 2 stages.
 Time for taking photos during this process was limited, so I'm excited to just show off the final result!

 The end storage cupboards were completely decluttered and the items remaining were categorised, put in storage tubs that were already on hand, or in easy-to-access systems, and labelled.

 The other storage cupboard was basically left empty after the big clear-out and was just holding a vacuum cleaner and some cleaning supplies.
 Great to have extra storage space if/when necessary down the track.